vinaygopinath/androidtutorial/app/views/concept_lessons/_android_listview.html.md

 We have seen above what we can do with ArrayAdapter.
 But for most use cases you will have a complex layout for list items as below :
 <br/>
-<%= image_tag "list_view/list_item.png", alt: "List Item", title: "List Item" %>
+<%= image_tag "list_view/list_item.png", alt: "Android Listview List Item", title: "List Item" %>

 This kind of complex list items can be bound with BaseAdapter.
-With base Adapter you can practically build any layout which you want in your listview.
+With base Adapter you can practically build any layout which you want in your Android listview.

 ###BaseAdapter
 BaseAdapter is a common base class of a general implementation for an Adapter that can be used in ListView.
 BaseAdapter can be extended to create a custom Adapter to suit your need of building a custom listitem.